-Oxalis recently executed a successful cloud migration for Lucid in just 30 days.
+Oxalis is an Atlassian Platinum Partner, recently executed a successful cloud migration for Lucid in just 30 days.
 In this blog post, Robin Maxwell interviews project lead Jake Sullivan to learn how Oxalis approached this challenge and to get his take on the state of Cloud Migration in 2022.

 Q. What is the experience of having Oxalis in your corner on an effort like this?
 What was the day to day like during those 30 days?

 One of the main benefits is to manage the stress, so the customer doesn’t have to.
 Many software teams can handle these kinds of projects on their own if they were given the time and resources – but, it’s a really dynamic environment.
 The benefit of bringing Oxalis on board is that we are the experts in Atlassian migrations and usage.
 So your team doesn’t have to dedicate a huge amount of time and resources towards doing it themselves.

 As the capabilities of Atlassian’s cloud software has evolved there’s a whole lot of nuance and gotchas to be aware of.
 Having an experienced team that’s seen it all and been through it before, is a huge benefit.
 As Oxalis goes through these migration cycles over and over again, we know more than a team that has to go in fresh and tackle this as a one time activity.

 Those are really good points.
 I’d also like to add that a migration gets you to your destination.
 If you’re gonna make the investment in moving to Atlassian cloud, you need to ask yourself, why not get the most value possible out of this tool and utility?

 Why not baseline it to our best practice?
 Why not apply our best processes possible, overlaid against this tool.
 It’s a huge opportunity that could be missed.